keslingmj/RNASeq/FDR_and_Replicates.md

 Effect of Sample Replicates on Statistical Power and False Discovery Rates Using Simulated RNA-Seq Data
 ================
-Michael Kesling, michael dot kesling at alumni dot stanford <dot> edu
+Michael Kesling, michael dot kesling /at alumni dot stanford /. edu

 FDR, Power, and Benjamini-Hochberg
 ----------------------------------